iobis/bioeco-docs/docs/index.md

 **Option 3:** If all else fails, delete the existing layer and create a new layer all together.
 This option might be a bit more time consuming as it will require providng all the programme metadata once again, but will ensure that there are no issues with file types.

 **Option 4:** For layers with geometry type *LineString*, which might be more complicated to transform and will cause issues if the updated files do not have the same geometry type.
 In these cases, the geometry would most likely need to be changed in the database.
-If this is the case with your layer and you experience difficulty uploading updated files, please get in touch with admin either by sending an email to s.van-der-wal@unesco.org / or helpdesk@obis.org, or create an issue [here](https://github.com/iobis/bioeco-geonode/issues).
+If this is the case with your layer and you experience difficulty uploading updated files, please get in touch with admin either by sending an email to helpdesk@obis.org, or create an issue [here](https://github.com/iobis/bioeco-geonode/issues).
 <p>&nbsp;</p>

 <img src="images/fields.png" width="50%" height="50%" style="float:left" />